Seungri: Philanthropy

-Seungri is a polyglot; he speaks several languages including Korean, English, Japanese, Mandarin and was learning Cantonese prior to the Burning Sun scandal.

 Mandatory military service

 Seungri was set to enlist in Nonsan Army Training Center on March 25, 2019, despite ongoing controversies regarding the Burning Sun scandal.
 Following the investigation, Seungri put in a request for the conscription delay, and the Military Manpower Administration granted a three-month postponement.

 On March 9, 2020, Seungri enlisted in the military at the 6th Infantry Recruit Training Center in Cheorwon County, Gangwon Province.
 He did not answer any of the press' questions on his way to the training center.

 On October 1, 2021, it was reported that the verdict was not final while the trial was referred to the Court of Appeal.
 Seungri was subsequently suspended from military service.

 On June 8, 2022, the Army Headquarters' Human Resources Division fired Seungri, who was sentenced to one year and six months in prison based on the Supreme Court verdict.
-He will be transferred from the Army Prison in Icheon-si, Gyeonggi-do to the nearest civilian prison, Yeoju Prison.
+He was transferred from the Military Prison in Icheon, Gyeonggi-do to the nearest civilian prison, Yeoju Prison.